Reference Guide#

 Global Email includes a DeliverabilityConfidenceScore (DCS) with each email.

-DCS is not simply a numerical representation of our result codes, though.
-We leverage various reference data to further refine DCS, which also makes it dynamic - even more dynamic than our existing result codes.
+DCS is not simply a numerical representation of our result codes.
+We leverage email metadata and reference data to further refine DCS, making it even more dynamic than our result codes.

-While certain use cases will vary, our general recommendation for using DCS is:
+While certain use cases will vary, our general recommendataions for using DCS are:

 DCS